Fellow of the Higher Education Academy 2012

 University of Cambridge, 2000

 Dr Clare Taylor graduated with distinction from the University of Cambridge and trained in hospital medicine gaining Membership of the Royal College of Physicians, London before undertaking further training in academic general practice and public health.
 She is now an academic GP at the University of Birmingham and her main research interest is cardiovascular disease.
 She has published papers on heart failure and atrial fibrillation and edited a textbook of Cardiovascular Disease in Primary Care.
-She is a module lead for the Masters in Primary Care and is a tutor and senior examiner for students at Birmingham medical school.
-She also has an interest in the education of GPs at the start of their careers.
+She is a module lead for the Masters in Primary Care and is a tutor and senior examiner for students at the University of Birmingham medical school.
+Clare is also an active member of Council at the Royal College of General Practitioners.
+She was Chair of their Associates in Training Committee and went on to establish and lead the RCGP First5 programme which supports new GPs through the formative years of independent practice.

 Heart failure team:

 I am currently part of the Heart Failure team in the department of Primary Care Clinical Sciences and provide clinical input to the ECHOES-X and REFER studies.
-I have also used data from the original ECHOES study to investigate the ten year prognosis of patients with heart failure.
-I am now using data from a substudy of ECHOES to examine the role of natriuretic peptides in determining a diagnosis of heart failure and subsequent prognosis.
+I have also used data from the original ECHOES study to investigate the ten year prognosis of patients with heart failure and used data from a substudy of ECHOES to examine the role of natriuretic peptides in determining a diagnosis of heart failure and subsequent prognosis.

 I have worked with the stroke team to support the PAST-BP study including educating GPs at the start of the study and provide support to the research nurses in clarifying eligibility and answering clinical queries.